LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UL Monroe and its opponents have combined to score more than 56.5 points in five of 10 games this season.
+- UL Monroe has combined with its opponents to score more than 57.5 points in five of 10 games this season.

-- Saturday's total is 7.3 points higher than the combined 49.2 PPG average of the two teams.
+- Saturday's over/under is 8.3 points higher than the combined 49.2 PPG average of the two teams.

-- This contest's total is 5.5 points under the 62 these two squads combine to give up per game in 2021.
+- The 62 points per game these two squads have surrendered to opponents this season are 4.5 more than the 57.5 total in this contest.

-- The average total in Tigers games this season is 62.2, 5.7 points more than Saturday's over/under of 56.5.
+- The average total in Tigers games this season is 62.2, 4.7 points more than Saturday's total of 57.5.

 LSU Stats and Trends

-- LSU has four wins against the spread in 10 games this season.
+- LSU has played 10 games, with four wins against the spread.

-- LSU's games this year have gone over the total in three out of 10 opportunities (30%).
+- LSU's games this year have hit the over three times in 10 opportunities (30%).

 - The Tigers have 12 giveaways this season, while the Warhawks have 16 takeaways .